mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 If this wording bothers you, think of it as "the player who would normally move next if this were not a terminal state" or "the player other than the player who just made their move".

-To provide some examples, in a game with only win/lose outcomes, suppose a player just made a move that won the game for him.
+To provide an example, in a game with only win/lose outcomes, suppose a player just made a move that won the game for them.
 The *terminalStateEval* function should then return negative infinity or some other very low value (see similar discussion in the description of the *evaluate* function) as the game was lost for the other player (who would normally get to move next if this were not a terminal state).